stteff/An-Open-Educational-RPi-Robot/README.md

   ```
   7. Enable remote command line acccess using ssh:

      7a.
-Select *Interfacing Options*
+Select *Interfacing Options:*
      ![Step 7a](/docs/images/2.png)

      7b.
-Select *SSH*
+Select *SSH:*
      ![Step 7b](/docs/images/3.png)

-  8. Set WiFi SSID and pass phrase of the network through which you will operate the robot
+  8. Set WiFi SSID and pass phrase of the network through which you will operate the robot:

      8a.
-Select *Network Options*
+Select *Network Options:*
      ![Step 8a](/docs/images/4.png)

      8b.
-Select *Wi-fi*
+Select *Wi-fi:*

      ![Step 8b](/docs/images/6.png)